The Fiber Optic vs Copper UTP Enigma

 Each pair is then twisted a certain number of times per inch to minimize crosstalk and electromagnetic interference.
 This twisting of wires also plays a large part in the speed the data is able to be transmitted.
 The diameter of the copper conductors, the materials and the manufacturing processes also play a major part in the various levels of performance available for use in your network.

-Twisted-pair cables transmit and receive information through electrical current and have become the foundation of telecommunications and data transmission today because of their design simplicity, ease of use, and robust performance.
+Twisted-pair cables transmit and receive information through electrical current and the advantages of copper cables have become the foundation of telecommunications and data transmission today because of their design simplicity, ease of use, and robust performance.

 There are many configurations of fiber optic and UTP copper cabling that are available to fit the many various applications for each.
 For this article we will limit the listing of details and technicalities of each for the sake of a greater ease of understanding.